 Unlike equity options, futures options pricing works in two directions.
 For example, the implied volatility as a stock option moves towards expiration is fairly linear and downward, while the implied volatility of a futures option is more like an upward facing parabola.
 The reason is that futures traders fear bi-directional risk instead of just downside risk.

 Another key difference is that a $1 change in a stock option’s price is equivalent to $1 per share, but that’s not necessarily so with futures options.
-For instance, when S&P 500 futures options move $1, the change equates to a $250 change in the underlying.
+For instance, when S&P 500 futures options move $1, the change equates to a $250 increase in the futures’ contract value.
 There are also several other differences, like fair value and premiums, but they are less important for beginners.

 Margin Requirements on Futures Options